 The key data sources for 200 nations are of the data set from the Penn World Tables (PWT); the data of World Development Indicators by the World Bank and World Income Inequality Indicators (WIID-2020).
 Nearly a balanced panel of inequality indicators for 160 countries is achieved for the time period of 1980 to 2018.
 The estimates are calculated in computer software package (STATA) 14.0.
 This analysis uses the Gini index, share of incomes held by top 10 percent, share of incomes held by top20 percent, mid 20-40 percent, mid 40-60 percent, bottom 60-80 percent, bottom 80-100 percent and the poorest 10 percent.
 The quintile group shares express the share of total income going to each fifth of the population ordered according to the size of their incomes.
 In WIID, these shares are as percentages of total income and are weighted by population means.
-The first quintile group includes the population into ten groups and percentiles into one hundred groups.
+The first quintile group includes the poorest 20% of the population, while the fifth quintile includes the richest 20%.
+Deciles divide the population into ten groups and percentiles into one hundred groups.